 During lean times, the aircraft factory moved into other areas to provide employment and keep the business going.
 After the First World War, coach and car bodies were built at Filton.
 After World War Two, when the requirement for military aircraft diminished, but aluminium was abundant, the company made 'AIROH' pre-fabricated houses and schools, many of which were exported around the world in kit form.

 Bristol Aeroplane Plastics Limited was responsible for manufacturing various substances to be used in many items.
 One such substance was Glassfibre Reinforced Plastic (GRP), otherwise known as Fibreglass, which was produced for several uses.
-The Plastics Division at Filton produced many different products, include body shells for the Lotus Elan sports car in the 1960's.
+The Plastics Division at Filton produced many different products, including car body shells.
 This industry has continued in Bristol by GKN, one of the world's leading companies in carbon fibre technology today.